kylebakerio/stats-in-vr/README.md

 ```

 ### make stats appear on your right controller when you press button on your right controller, run sampling when you press button on left controller
+notice the use of the two supplementary micro-components, `stats-on-event` and `sample-on-event`.
 ```html
 <a-scene vr-super-stats="anchorel:#right-hand; position:0 -.5 0;" >
       <a-entity id="rig" position="0 0 0">